NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 plt.show()
 ```

 The phasemap is shown below.
-The left figure shows the transmittance which is nearly unity for all values of the duty cycle.
+The left figure shows the transmittance which is nearly unity for all values of the duty cycle; the Fresnel transmittance is 0.96 for the glass-air interface.
 This is expected since the periodicity is subwavelength.
 The right figure shows the phase.
 There is a subregion in the middle of the plot spanning the duty-cycle range of roughly 0.16 to 0.65 in which the phase varies continuously over the full range of -2π to 0.
 This structural regime is used to design the supercell lens.

 <center>
 ![](../images/metasurface_lens_phasemap.png)